 Use cdc_ether driver based dongles for WAN connection

-This recipe explains how to setup and configure OpenWrt for using a USB 4G/3G modem based on cdc_ether driver.
+This recipe explains how to setup and configure OpenWrt for using a USB 3G/4G/5G modem operating in ECM mode supported by cdc_ether driver.

-Before plugging in your USB Dongle, install the following packages either in Luci → System → Software or via commandline:
+Before using your USB modem, install packages either in Luci → System → Software or via command line:

 root@OpenWrt:~# opkg update

-If the installation was successful, plugging the USB dongle will show a similar message in your logs:
+If the installation was successful, plugging the USB dongle in or restarting the internal modem will show similar messages in the log:

 root@OpenWrt:~# dmesg